grycap/apricotlab/README.md

 pip uninstall apricot
 ```

-You should also remove the symlink created with `jupyter labextension develop`.
+You should also remove the symlink created with `jupyter-builder develop`.
 Run:

 ```bash
 jupyter labextension list